 - Hike up to the Spanish mosque for sunset – You’ll be joined by 90% of the tourists in Chefchaouen but a visit here cannot be missed.
 It’s an easy 15 minute uphill hike to the sunset point and you’ll be greeted by a stunning view of the blue city, Rif mountains and (hopefully) a colourful sunset.
 Photo tip: photo locations are actually prettier on the way up rather than the viewpoint itself, plus it will be less busy.

-- Climb to the top of the Kasbah – In the center of Chefchaouen lies the Kasbah, the old jail and the first building that was constructed here after it was founded in the 15th century.
-Although today there is a museum (that’s nothing to write home about), what you’re paying for is the spectacular view from the their tower!
+- Climb to the top of the Kasbah – In the centre of Chefchaouen lies the Kasbah, the old jail and the first building that was constructed hereafter it was founded in the 15th century.
+Although today there is a museum (that’s nothing to write home about), what you’re paying for is the spectacular view from their tower!
 Price 60 MAD.

 So, that ends you 2 week Morocco Itinerary – Here are some other Moroccan locations if you have time

 These are the places I would visit if I went to Morocco again;

 - Casablanca: Sorry to disappoint you but this is not the shooting location of the famous movie!
 This is the considered the business capital of Morocco.
 Most people only visit for the Hassan II mosque, the largest mosque in Africa.

 - Meknès: a close distance from Fes, Meknès is an imperial city full of historic sites and boasts a UNESCO world heritage site medina.
 It’s less touristy but that adds to its charm.